Ayfri/Kore/website/src/jsMain/resources/markdown/doc/advanced/Known_Issues.md

 ## Updates

 Kore is sometimes a little bit outdated, and some features may not work as expected.
-I am working on my free time to keep it up to date, so fill free to help me update it by contributing to the project.
+I am working on my free time to keep it up to date, so feel free to help me update it by contributing to the project.